|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 equations are fulfilled identically.

-Since the field intensities depend only on the derivatives of the potentials, these potentials are not determined unambiguously; different values of the potentials may correspond to the given fields E and B. E.g. to A can be attributed to an arbitrary constant vector, and j arbitrary constant without changing intensities E and B .
-In general, the magnetic field B = rot A does not change, if we add to A a gradient of any function f ( rot grad f º 0); in order not to change the electric field E (1.43a), it is also necessary to add the term - (1 / c) to the potential j . ¶ f / ¶ t.
-If we perform the so-called calibration transformation of potentials
+Since the field intensities depend only on the derivatives of the potentials, these potentials are not determined unambiguously; different values of the potentials may correspond to the given fields E and B. E.g. to A can be added to an arbitrary constant vector, and to j arbitrary constant without changing the values of intensities E and B. In general, the magnetic field B = rot A does not change, if we add to A a gradient of any function f (rot grad f º 0); in order while doing so not changed even the electric field E (1.43a), it is also necessary to add the term -(1/c).¶f/¶t to the potential j.
+Therefore, if we perform this so-called calibration or gauge transformation *) of potentials

 The retarded potentials

-These equations are greatly simplified if the so-called Lorentz calibration condition is prescribed for potentials :
+These equations can be greatly simplified, if the so-called Lorentz gauge condition is prescribed for potentials :

-(this condition can be satisfied by the transformation (1.44) with the function f satisfying the equation D f - (1 / c 2 ). ¶ 2 f / ¶ t 2 = div A + (1 / c). ¶j / ¶ t ).
-During this calibration, the Maxwell's equations, expressed by means of potentials, take on a separated and symmetrical form of the d'Alembert equations
+this condition can be satisfied by the transformation (1.44) with the function f satisfying the equation Df - (1/c2).¶2f/¶t2 = div A + (1/c).¶j/¶t).
+During this gauge, the Maxwell's equations, expressed by means of potentials, take on a separated and symmetrical form of the d'Alembert equations

 where r = (x, y, z) is the position vector of the

-vector of the volume element dV '= dx'dy'dz' when integrating the
+vector of the volume element dV' = dx'dy'dz' dureng

 examined place (x, y, z) - see Fig.1.3c.
 Solution (1.47) is

-therefore called retarded potentials .
-The change (disturbance) in
+therefore called retarded potentials.
+The change (disturbance) in the

 at a final